nglaeser/CRIME-attack/README.md

 ```

 Actually, it seems like you don't need to do [4] at all.

-### 2. Access through a vulnerable browser

-Now we just need to get the user (of a vulnerable browser, i.e. one that has SSL compression enabled) to be logged into faceb00k.com *and* access our evil site cookies.com.
-Then we can steal their faceb00k cookies!

-1. [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads) or VMWare, depending on your host system. *(Note: On MacOS 10.14, I had to jump through some hoops to get VirtualBox installed; see [this thread](https://forums.virtualbox.org/viewtopic.php?f=8&t=84092))*

-2. Create an Ubuntu VM and load an Ubuntu 14.04 ISO into it, as described in [this article](https://www.cs.unm.edu/~bradykey/ubuntuVMInstallGuide.html), for example.
-Other versions of Ubuntu may work too, but this is the one I used.
-Files are available in the `binaries` folder.
-* Be sure to set the Network Adapter to NAT (Settings > Network > Attached to: NAT).
-* Set enough memory, provided your host machine can afford it, so the VM won't lag painfully.
-I set it at 4096 MB.
-* Once the machine is running, repeat step 1.1 with the VM's `/etc/hosts`.

-3. Install the vulnerable browser on your VM.
-It seems only Chrome (/Chromium) was every truly vulnerable to CRIME, so in this demo I used [Chrome (Chromium) v 15.0.875.0](https://www.googleapis.com/download/storage/v1/b/chromium-browser-snapshots/o/Linux_x64%2F100002%2Fchrome-linux.zip?generation=1&alt=media).
-* Download the ZIP file
-* Extract its contents
-* run `./chrome-wrapper` in the terminal

-[ will add the following to a binaries folder: Ubuntu ISO, Chrome ZIP]

 ### 3. Simulate the attack and observe traffic